-This study will have an enrollment target of 230 subjects, with a target of at least 200 to complete.
-The study will be conducted at up to 11 clinical sites, where the enrollment target for each site will be approximately 20 subjects.
+This study will have an enrollment target of 44 subjects, with a target of at least 40 to complete (approximately 20 subjects [10 subjects from the 18-40 years of age range; 10 subjects from the 41-65 years of age range] in each arm).
+The study will be conducted at a single clinical site.
 A subject will be considered enrolled upon signing of the informed consent form.

-There will be 3 visits in total per subject; total study duration including the enrollment period is expected to be approximately 12 weeks.
-Subjects who are discontinued prior to the final evaluation may be replaced at the discretion of the study sponsor.
+There will be 1 visit total per subject; total study duration including the enrollment period is expected to be approximately 2 months.
+If subjects discontinue prior to the final evaluation, then additional subjects may be enrolled at the discretion of the study sponsor to maintain the sample size plan.
 The investigation will end at the time that the study data is hard locked.